What is Mumps?

 It is recommended to avoid fruit juice or any acidic foods, since these stimulate the salivary glands, which can be painful.

 How Do I protect myself and others?

 You can help stop the spread of mumps by washing your hands after coughing or sneezing, before preparing foods, before eating and after using the washroom.
 If you do cough or sneeze, cover your nose and mouth.
-Do not share cigarettes or drink from the same glass, water bottle or straw as others.
+Do not share cigarettes or drinks from the same glass, water bottle or straw as others.

 The best way to prevent mumps is to get the mumps vaccine.
-Mumps vaccine in combination with measles and rubella (MMR) is routinely given soon after a child’s first birthday.
+Mumps vaccine in combination with measles and rubella (MMR) is routinely given soon after the first birthday.
 A second dose is given as part of a combination vaccine for measles, mumps, rubella and varicella (MMRV) at 4-6 years of age.
 The vaccine is publicly funded (free) in Ontario.
 Proof of vaccination against measles, mumps and rubella, or a valid exemption is required by law for all children attending school in Ontario.

 Is there anything special I need to know about mumps?